Salbutamol Effects in Asthma and Parkinson’s Disease Risk

 What Is a Clinical Trial?

-Caution is Needed When Interpreting Results of Surveys
+Caution When Interpreting Survey Results

 The results of the Harvard survey are fascinating and potentially very important.
 A survey can't prove that a chemical has a health benefit, however, although it can suggest that this is possible or even likely.
 The larger the database that is studied, the more likely that the conclusions are true.
 A clinical trial is necessary to demonstrate that a discovery is correct.
 In this type of experiment, a treatment is administered to volunteers under conditions that are as much as possible controlled.
 The effects of the treatment are then studied in detail.